aayush912/coms-6111-advanced-database-systems/Project 2/README.txt

 spanbert.py
 w_bring_relations.py
 display.py
-log.txt : Transcript of our code for the given parameters
+transcript.txt : Transcript of our code for the given parameters

 C):